-Expressed breast milk is much better than infant formula, both for your aby and for maintaining breastfeeding.
+Expressed breastmilk is much better than infant formula, both for your baby and for maintaining breastfeeding.
 Your LMC will show you how to hand express, or you can use a breast pump.

 If you have had a caesarean, you might need help with holding your baby for the first few feeds.
 Use a pillow on your abdomen to cushion your wound and spread the weight of the baby, or ask your partner or LMC to help.